 1 1/2 tbsp canola oil

 Start making the mushroom sauce.
-Heat 1 tbsp butter plus 1 tbsp olive oil in a sauce pan or skillet over medium heat.
+Heat 1 tablespoon butter plus 1 tablespoon olive oil in a sauce pan or skillet over medium heat.
 When melted, add the shallot, cook until it begins to soften, about 3-4 minutes.
 Add the garlic and cook for a another minute.

 Stir in the mushrooms, along with salt and pepper to taste.
 Cook for about 5 minutes, until the mushrooms begin to soften.